 In conclusion, Yinghua is achieving its mission of preparing students to be engaged global citizens through rigorous academics and immersion in Chinese language and culture.
+It's comprehensive, long-term strategic plan supports teaching and learning and is aligned with creating the World's Best Work Force.
 This is supported by the school's measurable results again this past year: